OOI-RCA-APL/ceres/docs/components.md

 ceres run random:all # Run all components in the `@random` unit. ceres run all        # Run all components in the project, which in this case is the same as `@random:all`.
 ```

+### Addresses

+A component's `address` describes its position in the tree, and is computed automatically from the component's `name` and the names of its ancestors.
+In this way, component addresses are similar to file system paths, but refer to the location of a component in a tree rather than a file.

+A component with no parent is the _root_ component, and has the address `@`.
+Other addresses are relative to the root component, and defined by descending component names with `.` as a separator.
+For example, the address `@a.b.c` refers to a component named `c`, which is a child of `@a.b`, which is a child of `@a`, which is ultimately a child of the root component `@`.

+### Hierarchy Implications

+Any components _above_ a component (including it's parent, grandparent, and so on) are called its _ancestors_.
+Any components _below_ a component are its _descendants_, or _subcomponents_.

+#### Starting & Stopping

+A child component can only be running if its _parent_ is running.
+For convenience, components are automatically started when any of their subcomponents are run.
+For example, starting the component at `@a.b` will also start `@a` and `@`.
+Conversely, when a component is stopped, all its subcomponents are too.

+#### Enabling & Disabling

+_Enabling_ a component will start automatically when its parent starts.
+Ancestors of an enabled component will also be implicitly enabled.
+All components are _disabled_ by default.

+#### Database Inheritance

+Components inherit the `database` of their parent, meaning component trees implicitly store all messages, alerts and logs in the same place. _If a component has no parent, and no explicit database, a temporary one is created for it automatically._

+Components in the base `components` list of `ceres.yaml` are implicit _children_ of a root component.
+The purpose of the Ceres engine itself is to manage the component tree you define in `ceres.yaml`.

 ## Routines